 Many people acknowledge the holistic nature of the biopsychosocial model of illness but say that they cannot use it because it is too difficult to collect the information.
 This criticism has been explored in detail here.
-Moreover, using a specific patient-centred approach to assessment has been put forward as a way to “make the biopsychosocial model more scientific” (though I am uncertain how it makes it more scientific).
+Moreover, a specific patient-centred approach to assessment has been put forward to “make the biopsychosocial model more scientific” (though I am uncertain how it makes it more scientific).

 This preliminary step is the most crucial part of any consultation.
 Until the context and expectation of the assessment have been made explicit, the various parties may be communicating at cross-purposes.
 Never make assumptions.
-You should introduce yourself with your name and role; check who they are and are physically and socially comfortable; summarise how you and the patient have been brought together, and outline the process you anticipate going through (briefly).
+It would be best to introduce yourself with your name and role; check who they are and are physically and socially comfortable; summarise how you and the patient have been brought together; and outline the process you anticipate going through (briefly).

 Making the patient central to the consultation is not only going along with a generally stated, but not always observed, health service mantra.
 It is also much more effective.
 A question like “What are your main concerns?” or “What are the main things you want from this consultation?” allows the patient and family member, if present, to tell you what you need to do to satisfy them.
 It also shows respect and concern for them.

-Most doctors and healthcare professionals will interrupt a patient’s story before it has got off the ground, within 5-20 seconds.
+Most doctors and healthcare professionals interrupt a patient’s story before it gets off the ground within 5-20 seconds.
 Allowing the patient to talk, and using silence to encourage continuation, will give you almost all the critical information you need.
 The information is not structured as you would structure it, but you can re-order it later.
-The patient will, naturally and without causing you or her distress, talk about emotions, relationships, expectations, attitudes etc. You should practice ‘active listening‘, while also observing non-verbal behaviours.
+The patient will, naturally and without causing you or her distress, talk about emotions, relationships, expectations, attitudes etc. It would be best to practice ‘active listening‘, while also observing non-verbal behaviours.

-Summarising to the patient, within a consultation, what you have heard is essential.
+Summarising what you have heard from the patient within a consultation is essential.
 It shows that you have been attending (and it makes you listen!).
 It checks that you have picked up the important (to the patient) points.
 It allows the patient to say, “Oh yes, there is another thing ….“

-The remaining steps follow the traditional approach to a medical (and probably non-medical) consultation.
+The remaining steps follow the traditional medical (and probably non-medical) consultation approach.
 Nonetheless, though the headings are similar, it is vital to use the stages to gain more invaluable information.
 For example, asking about “any family medical history?” will often disclose disrupted family relationships hitherto not disclosed.
 Discussion of other personal or family illnesses may give insight into the attitudes towards or expectations of the current illness.

 Training medical students and doctors to take a broader view of their patients has been researched.
-In one way or another, the studies below all concern the steps set out in the graphic shown earlier.
+In one way or another, the studies below all concern the steps in the earlier graphic.